 International students on F-1 visas may not be enrolled primarily in internet courses in any given semester.
-Please consult an international advisor well in advance of each semester to ensure compliance.
+Please consult an international advisor well in advance of each semester to insure that you are compliant.

 INFORMATION ON EVENING AND SUMMER PROGRAMS